Huegoxaga/notes/embedded/README.md

   - Embedded memory microcontroller
   - External memory microcontroller
 - Useful Documents
+  - Each MCU has:
+    - dataset
-  - Each MCU has a dataset and a user manual
+    - user manual
   - Each development board has a schematics, user manual and specification.
 - Memory Map
   - A processor in a MCU can be described by its width of the system bus.
-    - 8 bits,it can provide 2^8 memory address on the system bus. from
+    - 8 bits, it can provide 2^8 memory address on the system bus. from `0x00` to `0xff`
     - 16 bits, it can provide 2^16 memory address on the system bus, from `0x0000` to `0xffff`
     - 32 bits, it can provide 2^32 memory address(4G) on the system bus, from `0x0000_0000` to `0xffff_ffff`
   - `0x` is a prefix that saying the number followed is a hexadecimal number.
-  - `_` or a space is used to increase readability.
+  - `_` or a space is used to increase readability
-  - Different peripherals is assigned with different range of the the memory address.
+  - Different peripherals is assigned with different range of the the memory address
+  - Each Memory address are used to transmit data or set register value on that address
+    - A register stores certain settings for peripherals, specified in the manual
   - Detailed boundaries are stated on the reference manual.
   - The relationship between the range and the assigned peripheral is called a memory map.
 - Types of memory
-  - ROM(Flash memory)
+  - Non-volatile - persist after reboot
-    - It is the program memory, stores the logic(instruction) of the program
+  - It is the program memory or code memory, stores the logic(instruction) of the program
   - stores constants data
   - stores vector tables
+  - Types:
+    - ROM(Read Only Memory)
+      - MPROM (Mask Programmable Read-Only Memory) - data can be writen only once
+      - EPROM (Erasable programmable read-only memory) - data can be erased after dissambling and exposing to ultraviolet light
+      - EEPROM (Electrically erasable programmable read-only memory) - data can be erased after changing voltage
+    - Flash memory
+      - Most popular
       - Data in the FLASH memory is accessed through the Flash controller
+    - OTP (One time programmable)
+    - FRAM (Ferroelectric random-access memory) - high speed, low power but expensive
+- Volatile - clear after reboot
+  - It is the data memory
+  - It stores temp data, comsumed during run-time
+  - It stores variables, it can also stores instructions.
+  - Types:
     - SRAM
-    - It stores variables, it can also stores instructions.
-    - It is the data memory
 - Bus Interfaces
   - It is depicted by the MCU block diagrams.
   - Bus interfaces are the communication pathes between processors and peripherals.
   - It allows data from multiple data sources goes into the processor concurrently.
 The number of concurrent data trasmittion equals the number of buses.
   - There are three types of bus coming out of a processor with Advanced High-performance Bus (AHB) - Full speed, also known as HCLK speed
+    - ICode Bus - Instruction Bus
+      - Connected to the Flash memory through the Flash controller
-    - ICode Bus - Instruction Bus - get program instruction from FLASH memory
+      - get program instruction from Flash memory
+    - DCode Bus - Data Bus
+      - Connected to the Flash memory through the Flash controller
-    - DCode Bus - Data Bus - get data and debug from FLASH memory
+      - get constant data and debug from FLASH memory
-    - S-Bus - Connect to SRAM and other peripherals,
+    - S-Bus - Connect to SRAM and other peripherals
       - it can also fetch data and instruction from SRAM, it is not connected to the Flash memory.
-      - its memory address boundary includes addresses for I-Bus and D-Bus.
+      - I-Bus and D-Bus uses a subset of the memory addresses of the S-Bus
+        - When data is referenced to a memory within I-Bus and D-Bus range, it will not be transmitted through S-Bus
       - All the peripherals will use S-Bus to access the processor.
       - S-Bus will be split into two AHB
         - AHB2 is used for external interfaces like USB and camera which require high I/O